 This is a trip to the embassy, and you have to make an application to the embassy.
 20 nationalities around the world only have this option.

-Visa policies are constantly evolving as new treaties are signed each year.
+Every year they sign new treaties, so there is a constant evolution in visa policies.
 For Cuba, 2018 includes the signing of visa waiver agreements with Kazakhstan, Kosovo and Russia.

 Transit visa for Cuba